MobilePayDev/MobilePayDev.github.io/docs/app-payments/transition-to-one-platform.md

 When using endpoint [`GET /v1/payments`](https://developer.mobilepay.dk/api/app-payments#tag/Payments/operation/get-payments-list) the RedirectURI response field will be cut off after the first 100 characters when querying the list of payments.
 Note: This will not affect the payment initiation, only when retrieving the list of payments.

-### No management of payment points
-We will migrate all existing payments to the new platform so they are ready to be used through the facade after the launch of one platform.
-After the launch it will not be possible for merchants to manage the payment points.
-This includes logo, payment point name and change of bank account.
-All changes must be done prior to the launch.

-### No new merchants
-It will not be possible to onboard any new merchants or integrators to the facade.
-All new merchants and integrators must use the [ePayments API](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/).

 ### UserSimulation endpoint
 The request to the userSimulation endpoint will be simplified.
 ```bash title="Old MobilePay request"